 What are the signs of burnout?

 Which symptoms indicate your chronic stress may have evolved into burnout?
 The following isn’t a complete list, however, it’s a good start.
 Experiencing a few of these signs doesn’t mean you are burned out.
-Consider significant changes in the frequency, severity, and patterns of symptoms pre-pandemic to now.
+Consider significant changes in the frequency, severity, and patterns of symptoms in the past few years.

 Physical signs of burnout